-Other Uncommon Expenses: Prices do not include the cost of expenses such as framing, shipping or any necessary long-distance travel.
+Other expenses: Prices do not include the cost of expenses such as framing, shipping or any necessary long-distance travel.
 Payment for these expenses will be agreed upon in advance.

 Animals: Pets, horses, and other animals can be incorporated into compositions.
 Such living creatures often contribute to a human portrait's vitality, and Shane loves to portray animals just as well as humans.

-Special Requests: Backgrounds of special places, still-life memorabilia, and architecture can be worked into the compositions.
-The subjects can be arranged in a setting capturing a moment of action in something that Shane calls a genre painting.
+Special requests and genre art: Backgrounds of special places, still-life memorabilia, and architecture can be worked into the compositions.
+The subjects can be arranged in a setting capturing a moment of action in something that Shane calls a genre artwork.
 Mural-sized works can also be created.

 Contemporary sizes: Odd-sized compositions may be created to meet your space needs or to suit your aesthetic taste.
 For instance, an extremely long painting or drawing around twice its width can be quite striking and create a sense of strength and stability.
 An artwork twice as wide as it is high can create a tranquil feel.
 A square composition can create a sense of order.

 Subject depiction size: Most portrait compositions incorporate the subject 65% - 100% of life size.
 Portrayals slightly larger than life can create a perception of the subject's grandness.
 For example, most of our White House Presidential portraits are painted slightly larger than life.